NICKNAME/S: Waxy

 2016/17

-With Adelaide deciding to replace Walker with a third import (Eric Jacobsen) he spent the pre-season trialling with the Brisbane Bullets but after failing to earn a contract there, Walker returned home Melbourne without a NBL contract.
-He began training with Melbourne United, patiently waiting for a NBL opportunity to pop up and the following week was offered a two-month injury replacement deal from the Perth Wildcats to cover for the NBL’s leading rebounder Matthew Knight who suffered a shoulder injury in the final weeks of pre-season.
+With Adelaide opting to replace Lucas Walker with a third import (Eric Jacobsen), Walker began the pre-season trialing with the Brisbane Bullets.
+After missing out on a contract, he returned to Melbourne, training with Melbourne United while waiting for an NBL opportunity.
+A week later, the Perth Wildcats offered him a two-month injury replacement deal to cover for star rebounder Matthew Knight, who suffered a shoulder injury late in the pre-season.

 Lucas Walker trained with his new teammates for the first time this morning. pic.twitter.com/p8JjsetckU